carloscastellanos/teaching/Arduino/Apps/lanterns.md

 ## Step 3: Reading Analog Values from Photocell

-Upload this Arduino code to oyur microcontroller and open the Serial Monitor.
+Upload this Arduino code to your microcontroller and open the Serial Monitor.

 ```
 const int sensorPin = A0;